Aktion AB: Fate of perpetrators

-Exactly how many people, and who, among the German occupying authorities were responsible for Aktion AB, has never been conclusively established.
+Exactly how many people, and who among the German occupying authorities, were responsible for Aktion AB has never been conclusively established.
 Frank, as governor-general, bears most of the responsibility along with Krüger and Streckenbach, the senior SS officials in the GG.
 The four district governors—Ludwig Fischer (Warsaw), Otto Wächter (Kraków), Ernst Zörner (Lublin) and Karl Lasch (Frank's brother-in-law) (Radom)—also were intimately involved in planning the operation, along with the district SS and police commanders like Odilo Globocnik and Fritz Katzmann.
 Those plans were then implemented by the SD and SP in the districts, led by Meisinger and Ludwig Hahn, among others.
 Many lower-level members of those organizations also took part; those who sat on the Standgerichten bear special responsibility since they handed down formal death sentences when those were desired.
 (Note: Their standards of guilt, and thus for executions, were also very low.
 After Częstochowa vice-president Stanisław Nowak denied any knowledge of the resistance organizations the Germans suspected him of having, the Standgericht hearing his case recommended executing him anyway since, having served for over 35 years in local public office, he "exemplified the Polish way of thinking" and was thus too dangerous to be allowed to live.)

-A few of the perpetrators were tried for crimes against humanity, including Aktion AB, after the war.
+A few of the perpetrators were tried for crimes against humanity, including Aktion AB, (Note: German researcher Dieter Schenk argues that all the Nazi mass murders of Polish intelligentsia, whether by execution or extermination through labour in the camps, constitute an act of genocide by themselves under international law.) after the war.
 Frank and his deputy, Arthur Seyss-Inquart, were convicted at Nuremberg and hanged.
 Fischer, Meisinger and Josef Bühler, State Secretary of the GG, were tried in Poland under the Moscow Declarations as that was where they had committed their crimes.
 They were convicted by the Supreme National Tribunal (NTN) and hanged as well.

 Hahn, the presiding judge of the Stulpenich Standgerichten, initially remained free in postwar Germany, living under his own name in Hamburg when he was arrested in 1960.
 Two attempts to bring him to trial failed due to insufficient evidence to support the charges; in 1972 he was finally tried, but convicted only on charges related to the execution of Polish political prisoners at Pawiak in 1944 and sentenced to eight years.
 In 1975 he was convicted of other charges relating to the deportation of Warsaw Jews to Treblinka and sentenced to life.
 Hahn was released in 1983 for health reasons and died three years later.